Data Expiration Types and Strategies Overview

-- In mirror topology, active node will perform expiration and synchronize it on passive node.
+- In the Mirrored topology, the active node will perform expiration and synchronize it on the passive node.

-- In replicated cache, expiration is performed by coordinator node and the operation will then be synchronized to other clustered nodes.
+- In the Replicated cache, expiration is performed by the coordinator node and the operation will then be synchronized to the other clustered nodes.

-- In partitioned topology, as data is distributed on separate nodes, each node is responsible for its own item expiration.
+- In the Partitioned topology, as data is distributed on separate nodes, each node is responsible for its own item expiration.

-- For partitioned-replica topology, expiration will be performed on active nodes and propagate to their respective replicas.
+- For Partition-Replica topology, expiration will be performed on active nodes and propagate to their respective replicas.